2026 ELECTION

-Please read the following candidates descriptions in order to vote to elect three (3) board directors for a 2-year term starting in August 2025.
+Please read the following candidates descriptions in order to vote to elect four (4) board directors for a 2-year term starting in August 2026.

 The following incumbent board members are seeking reelection:

-- Only the primary contact or voting delegate (if different from the primary contact) may vote.
+- Only the primary contact or designated voting delegate (if different from the primary contact) may vote.

 - Only members in good standing can vote.
 If your membership has expired, you can vote by renewing your membership anytime before the closing of the ballot.